 16. Take a scenic walk through Arnarstapi

-A hiking path runs along the coast from Arnarstapi to Hellnar, full of lava fields and stunning rock formations.
-The path, called Nedstavatn, is about 2.5 km (1.5 mi.) long and takes about one hour to complete in one direction.
+A scenic hiking trail connects Arnarstapi to Hellnar, meandering through lava fields and coastal landscapes over 2.5 km.
+Perfect for a leisurely hour-long walk, this path showcases the area’s natural beauty.
+Arnarstapi is a must-visit gem on the Snæfellsnes Peninsula, captivating visitors year-round.
 If you are visiting the Snæfellsnes Peninsula, this town is worth the stop.
 It is an absolute gem!
 Book a private Snaefellsnes tour here.

 The Best Time to Do This: All year